Magnetosphere: Magnetosheath

 The magnetosheath is the region of the magnetosphere between the bow shock and the magnetopause.
 It is formed mainly from shocked solar wind, though it contains a small amount of plasma from the magnetosphere.
 It is an area exhibiting high particle energy flux, where the direction and magnitude of the magnetic field varies erratically.
 This is caused by the collection of solar wind gas that has effectively undergone thermalization.
 It acts as a cushion that transmits the pressure from the flow of the solar wind and the barrier of the magnetic field from the object.

 Magnetopause

 The magnetopause is the area of the magnetosphere wherein the pressure from the planetary magnetic field is balanced with the pressure from the solar wind.
 It is the convergence of the shocked solar wind from the magnetosheath with the magnetic field of the object and plasma from the magnetosphere.
 Because both sides of this convergence contain magnetized plasma, the interactions between them are complex.
-The structure of the magnetopause depends upon the Mach number and beta of the plasma, as well as the magnetic field.
+The structure of the magnetopause depends upon the Mach number and beta ratio of the plasma, as well as the magnetic field.
 The magnetopause changes size and shape as the pressure from the solar wind fluctuates.